boozey-psi/boozey-psi.github.io/_pages/frontpage.md

 I’m driven by the quest to understand the nature of our universe at the most fundamental level—where profound questions about spacetime, quantum fields, and the fabric of reality come together.

 I am also interested in a metaphysical questions concerning the reality of time, identity, and free will.
-I love hiking and art.
+I also love hiking and art.